 This position deserves its own essay but, for purposes of this discussion, I maintain that Rand’s vitriolic opposition to collectivist ideals—going so far as to glamorize selfishness—arose out of deep personal disappointment rather than strong philosophical foundations.
 But, be that as it may, both The Fountainhead and Atlas Shrugged are unequivocally novels of speculative fiction, and their combined influence on the consciousness of contemporary America can scarcely be overstated.
 She codified Objectivism after reaching meteoric popularity with Atlas Shrugged and, without that success, it’s unlikely her so-called philosophy would have found much traction in American minds.
 Between 1960 and the Republican Revolution of 1994, Objectivism became the underlying philosophy of American conservatism because of two works of science fiction.

-Also a topic for another time, but it naturally follows: science fiction, gone wrong, gave us Trump.
+Also a topic for another time, but it naturally follows: science fiction, gone wrong, gave us Trump.50

 Today’s conservatism-of-selfishness simply could not have arisen without Ayn Rand’s science fiction.
 She strongly opposed any currents of collectivism or socialism in American life, and she inspired legions of ardent supporters who embraced the idea that their selfishness might actually be a moral virtue.
-Of course, much in the same way that Utopia suggested a liberal philosophy which now appears offensively conservative with regard to women’s roles and rights, Objectivism meets every contemporary conservative fantasy except with regards to religion.
-Rand herself was an atheist.
+With some irony, just as Utopia suggested a liberal philosophy which now appears offensively conservative with regard to women’s roles and rights, Objectivism meets every contemporary conservative fantasy except with regards to religion; Rand herself was an atheist.
 Too bad, religious right, she won’t be meeting you in Heaven.

 What Would Objectivist Jesus Do™, anyway?

-For considerate students of the Bible,41 its text is quite clear on the subject of greed,42 and secular arguments that greediness is moral or amoral are pretty thin too.43 I, for one, look forward to a day when “greed is good” philosophies finally lose their sheen.
+For considerate students of the Bible,51 its text is quite clear on the subject of greed,52 and secular arguments that greediness is moral or amoral are pretty thin too.53 Can we imagine a day when “greed is good” philosophies finally lose their sheen?
+When greed itself may be counted amongst the gravest of social offenses?

 Thus Heinlein laid a strange foundation for military science fiction which was neither leftwing nor right, and as hard to pin down politically as the author was himself.
 During his lifetime, Heinlein espoused ideas both socialist and rigidly libertarian.
-Some have argued that Heinlein drifted, before his death, from the liberal to the conservative.46 Yet Heinlein was more fascinating and multifaceted than this, too interesting for the cliché of the young liberal turned crusty conservative.
-Early in his life, he gave us Stranger in a Strange Land47 and Starship Troopers; later, Friday48 and I Will Fear No Evil.49 Each contains ideas politically liberal and conservative, as well as invariably libertine.
+Some have argued that Heinlein drifted, before his death, from the liberal to the conservative.56 Yet he was more fascinating and multifaceted than this, too interesting for the cliché of the young liberal turned crusty conservative.
+Early in his career, he gave us Stranger in a Strange Land57 and Starship Troopers; later, Friday58 and I Will Fear No Evil.59 Each contains ideas politically liberal and conservative, as well as invariably libertine.
 Like Gertrude Stein, Heinlein defied categories.

-An odd mix, anyway.
-Military science fiction has since diverged into extremes as far right as Ender’s Game50—whose subtexts are deeply totalitarian, militaristic, and xenophobic (perhaps stemming from Orson Scott Card’s open homophobia)—and as leftwing as Ann Leckie’s Ancillary Justice51, which describes a military society with strangely conservative mores richly different than our own, and an egalitarian quality to gender and sexuality which marked a new standard in speculative fiction.
+Military science fiction has since diverged into extremes as far right as Ender’s Game60—whose subtexts are deeply totalitarian, militaristic, and xenophobic (perhaps stemming from Orson Scott Card’s open homophobia)—and as leftwing as Ann Leckie’s Ancillary Justice,61 which describes a military society with strangely conservative mores richly different than our own, and an egalitarian quality to gender and sexuality which marked a new standard in speculative fiction.

-At the other end of the political spectrum: From Neuromancer onward, a distinct anti-capitalist undertow pervades the writings of William Gibson.53 Neal Stephenson’s works, everything since Snow Crash,54 deconstruct the relationships between individuals and the sociocultural complexes in which they exist, critiquing systems similar to our own while imagining others radically different—hyper-capitalist, communitarian hive, or anarchistic.
+At the other end of the political spectrum: From Neuromancer onward, a distinct anti-capitalist undertow pervades the writings of William Gibson.63 Neal Stephenson’s works, everything since Snow Crash,64 deconstruct the relationships between individuals and the sociocultural complexes in which they exist, critiquing systems similar to our own while imagining others radically different—hyper-capitalist, communitarian hive, or anarchistic.

 In her acceptance speech for the Distinguished Contribution medal at the National Book Awards, Le Guin said, “We live in capitalism.
 Its power seems inescapable.
 So did the divine right of kings.”